mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    chmod 400 ~/.ssh/<ENVIRONMENT>-sshkey
    ```

 1. To get the IP address of the bastion, open the `inventory` file and copy the value of `ansible_host`.
 Save this value because you will need it in the next step.
-You will find `ansible_host` here:
+You will find `ansible_host` at the top of the file, here:

    ```yaml
    all: